Osaka's band scene has a heat all its own, different from Tokyo

 | Location | 2-18-8 Nishi-Shinsaibashi, Chuo Ward, Osaka |

-A representative small venue of America Village, directly across from BIGSTEP.
-The perfect 200-person size makes it a gateway venue for indie bands.
-The booking staff are helpful, and there's active interaction among performing bands.
-Mention you're looking for members, and you might get introduced by regular bands.
+A small venue representing Amerikamura, directly across from BIGSTEP.
+With 200 capacity and the right-sized space, it's a gateway venue for indie bands.
+The booking staff is helpful, and band-to-band networking is active.
+If you mention you're looking for members, you might get introductions from regular bands.

 Shinsaibashi FANJ